jonnonz1/nz-statute-book/acts/public/2015/ngaitakoto-claims-settlement-act-2015.md

     (iv) sending it by electronic means such as email.

 ### 2 Use of electronic transmission
-Despite clause 1, a notice given in accordance with subclause (1)﻿(a) may be given by electronic means as long as the notice is given with an electronic signature that satisfies section 22(1)﻿(a) and (b) of the Electronic Transactions Act 2002.
+Despite clause 1, a notice given in accordance with subclause (1)﻿(a) may be given by electronic means as long as the notice is given with an electronic signature that satisfies section 226(1)﻿(a) and (b) of the Contract and Commercial Law Act 2017.

 ### 3 Time when notice received
 (1) A notice is to be treated as having been received—